btoll/benjamintoll.com/content/post/runc.md

 So, peeling away the layers and getting closer to the Linux primitives themselves is the best thing we can do for ourselves and our customers (again, if that is something you care about).

 Once you get down to a reasonable level (like running commands in the shell), you start to understand how containers are built, and that demystification helps all the way back up the stack to whatever container engine you're using.
-Being able to better reason about each layer of the stack will make you a giant among men.
+Being able to better reason about each layer of the stack will make you a giant among men and women.

 > Note that there isn't one well-defined container software "stack".
 I'm using the term loosely to illustrate that different tools are responsible for creating and managing containers.